thevarunraja/zola-local/INSTALL.md

-# Zola Installation Guide
+# Zola Local Installation Guide

 Zola is a free, open-source AI chat app with multi-model support.
-This guide covers how to install and run Zola on different platforms, including Docker deployment options.
+This is the **local-only version** that stores all data in your browser's IndexedDB - no external database or authentication required.

 ![Zola screenshot](./public/cover_zola.webp)